Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Statements of the main results

 We now proceed with the bound on (higher) moments of measures, obtained combining Theorem \ref{smalldevhier} with Theorem \ref{theo:othermoments}.
-Recall that we denote by $\tau_p$ the constant appearing in definition of $p$-th-moment deviation inequality, see Section \ref{I:deviationinequalities}.

 \begin{theo} Let $G$ be a finitely generated group acting acylindrically on the geodesic hyperbolic space $X$, and let $Y$ be acylindrically intermediate for $(G,X)$.
-Let $\mu$ be a measure on $G$ with exponential tail whose support generates a non-elementary group that acts with unbounded orbits on $X$.
-Then for all $p>1$, there exists a constant $c(p)$ such that
+Let $\mu$ be a measure on $G$ with exponential tail whose support generates a non-elementary semigroup.
+Then for all $p>1$ there exists a constant $c=c(\mu,p)$ such that for all $n\geq 0$ we have

 \end{theo}

 Finally, we conclude with the Central Limit Theorem.
 Items (1) and (3) are obtained combining Theorem \ref{smalldevhier} with Theorems \ref{theo:existvariance} and \ref{theo:clt}.
 Item (2) follows from Theorem \ref{theo:downvariance} in view of the fact that, in the notation set below, we have $\ell(\mu;d_X)>0$ by Theorem \ref{linprog}, and whence a fortiori we also have $\ell(\mu;d_Y)>0$.